Lowympact/lowympact/README.md

 > https://github.com/Lowympact/lowympact-back

 Installation process is quite simple : run `git clone` and `npm install` into repository's folder.
-Use `npm dev` to start development server at `http://localhost:8080/`.
+Use `npm run dev` to start development server at `http://localhost:8080/`.
 If you want a production deployment just hit `npm start`.
 Do not forget to create your `.env` file with secrets into repository's forlder.

 Swagger exposition is available at `http://localhost:8080/api-docs/`